-Join Machiel Klerk, founder of Jung Platform, as he goes into conversation with Sonu Shamdasani, the editor of Carl Jung’s recently released The Black Books.
+In this interview Jung Platform founder, Machiel Klerk, goes into conversation with Sonu Shamdasani, the editor of Carl Jung’s recently released The Black Books.

-Hear more on Dec 7 about how The Black Books represent Jung’s “inner conversation”, how the visions, fantasies, and imaginations he recorded supported his personal transformation, and how it was the genesis for The Red Book.
-Machiel and Sonu will also discuss the relevance of the books’ publication for a contemporary understanding of Jung’s Analytical Psychology.
+Enjoy hearing how The Black Books represent Jung’s “inner conversation”, how the visions, fantasies, and imaginations he recorded supported his personal transformation, and how it was the genesis for The Red Book.
+Machiel and Sonu also discuss the relevance of the books’ publication for a contemporary understanding of Jung’s Analytical Psychology.

 What you will receive

 Access to your own Jung Platform account where all the content you've purchased will be stored.

 This interview with noted Jungian scholar, Sonu Shamdasani, dives into what The Black Books actually represent, what they could teach us about Carl Jung which we weren’t aware of before, and how Sonu views Jung’s work more as a visionary tradition not unlike the work of Swedenborg, Dante and William Blake.
 The Black Books are a testimony to how Jung became Jung, and how by going his own way he developed his own mythology or – as Sonu calls it – Jung’s personal cosmology.
 Sonu also explains what he regards as key elements in this personal cosmology.
 All of this and more in what is a truly fascinating interview!

 The Black Books offer a unique portal into Jung’s mind and the origins of analytical psychology.
 More than 10 years after the landmark publication of The Red Book, the most important unpublished work by C.G.
 Jung – The Black Books – is published.